-Together with Trinity CineAsia and Filming East, the UK-China Film Collab is proud to announce the biggest online Chinese Cinema Season in the UK for Lunar New Year 2021, starting from February 12.
+The UK-China Film Collab is proud to announce the biggest online Chinese Cinema Season in the UK together with Trinity CineAsia and Filming East, for Lunar New Year 2021, starting from 12 February.

 Launching for 3 months from 12 February (Chinese New Year), it will be the biggest online screening event that specialises in Chinese language films in the UK and Europe.
 The season will showcase Chinese language films never seen before in the UK and highlight overlooked gems to cinema-lovers in the UK and Ireland.

 Over 50 films will be on offer over the course of the season, giving the opportunity for audiences to access to the best of Chinese cinema, and enriching the diversity of films available on VOD.
 The season will be divided into themed sections and mini retrospectives, with the aims of recontextualising titles, enriching UK lockdown life and presenting Chinese culture in a fresh way with new perspectives.
 Ultimately, the season is a love letter to Chinese cinema.

 From February 12, there will be 20 films available and new titles will be added each week, each staying on the platform for one to two weeks at a time.
 The festival will open with 4 sections: Shanghai Animation Film Studio Retro (10 films), Approaching Reality, Debut Spotlight and Domestic Hits.

 Shanghai Animation Film Studio Retro